-Whether it was the Mafia or a Vatican pedophile ring, the suspected culprits behind the Emanuela Orlandi disappearance make for a truly chilling tale.
+From the Mafia to a Vatican pedophile ring, the suspected culprits behind the 1983 disappearance of Emanuela Orlandi make this a truly chilling tale.

-Emanuela Orlandi has been missing since June 22, 1983, when the 15-year-old daughter of a Vatican official was last seen following a music class in Rome.
+Emanuela Orlandi has been missing since June 22, 1983, when this 15-year-old daughter of a Vatican official was last seen after a music class in Rome.

 Theories About Emanuela Orlandi’s Disappearance

-There are, of course, a few notable theories surrounding Emanuela Orlandi’s 1983 disappearance and presumed death, as well as suggested motives to substantiate those speculative narratives.
-With the Vatican and the surrounding area a hub of both religious power and Mafia power, theories about Orlandi’s disappearance are fueled by both notions.
+Besides those involving the Turkish terrorist group, there is no shortage of intriguing theories surrounding Emanuela Orlandi’s disappearance and presumed death.
+With the Vatican and the surrounding area a hub of both religious power and Mafia power, those groups most often come under suspicion.

-The most disturbing theory revolves around a concerted effort on behalf of the Vatican, local police, and regional lawmakers to kidnap young girls like Emanuela Orlandi and force them into sexual servitude.
+But perhaps the most disturbing theory about the Orlandi case states that the Vatican, local police, and regional lawmakers had a plot to kidnap young girls like Emanuela Orlandi and force them into sexual servitude.
 These sex parties, the theory claims, also involved foreign diplomats, The Telegraph reported.

 The allegation isn’t entirely dismissible, as the one who came forth with it was Father Gabriele Amorth — the Vatican’s chief exorcist, who was appointed by John Paul II himself.
 Amorth said Orlandi was sexually abused and eventually killed and disposed of.

 “This was a crime with a sexual motive,” he said.
 “Parties were organized, with a Vatican gendarme acting as the ‘recruiter’ of the girls.
 The network involved diplomatic personnel from a foreign embassy to the Holy See.
 I believe Emanuela ended up as a victim of this circle.”